Jsedwards1/stockquotes_ann/README.md

 ## readcsv.py ##
 A read function for reading stock data from a csv is first imported from readcsv.py.
 The function takes as an argument the name of the csv file in the 'data/' directory that is to be read and returns an array of tuples (x, y) where x is the input vector and y is the output vector.

 The input vector consists of 6 elements which describe the stock on a given day.
-The descriptors were selected in accordance with those used in research conducted by [Mehar Vijha, Deeksha Chandolab, Vinay Anand Tikkiwalb and Arun Kumar (2020)](https://www.sciencedirect.com/science/article/pii/S1877050920307924) which were successfully guided an ANN in making fairly accurate predictions.
+The descriptors were selected in accordance with those used in research conducted by [Mehar Vijha, Deeksha Chandolab, Vinay Anand Tikkiwalb and Arun Kumar (2020)](https://www.sciencedirect.com/science/article/pii/S1877050920307924) which successfully guided an ANN in making fairly accurate predictions.
 These inputes are:

 * high - low
 * open - close